sungchun12/aws-lambda-based-etl/README.md

 * Note: shell scripting based on Windows cmd terminal(I know...I know...)

 **Deploy Instructions:** This will be done using the AWS CLI
-* Download folder structure in this repository to local desktop(should be in zip form)
+* Download src directory in this repository to local desktop(should be in zip form)
 * See example shell script below
 * Update "region"
 * Update "function-name"